liamvdvyver/brasm/README.md

 # Br.asm

 A [bf](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in x86-64 assembly for linux.
-Cheeky little afternoon project today, not at all portable, not at all performant.
+Cheeky little afternoon project ~~today~~ over two days, not at all portable, not at all performant.

 ## Build